-Public education in New Mexico was under the microscope when parents and elected officials gathered at the Gallup-McKinley County Schools Student Support Services boardroom Jan.
-15 at a forum organized by Transform Education N.M.
+Public education in N.M. was under the microscope when parents and elected officials gathered at the Gallup-McKinley County Schools Student Support Services boardroom Jan.
+15 at a forum that was organized by Transform Education N.M.

-Transform Education N.M.is a coalition of education, tribal and community leaders with the goal of advancing a new vision for the state's public education system and holding the state accountable to fulfill the constitutional rights of its students.
+Transform Education N.M. is a coalition of education, tribal and community leaders with the goal of advancing a new vision for the state's public education system and holding the state accountable to meet the constitutional rights of its students.